vangpeter06/Mr.-Roboger-s-Neighborhood/README.md

 inputNumber = 5;
 Expected Output: [0, 1, 2, 3, 4, 5]

-Test: "It should..." // this is the start of 2nd test for beepBoop()
+Test: "It should This replace a number containing the number 1 with the word "Boop!".
+Code: beepBoop(5)
+Expected Output: [0, "Boop!", 2, 3, 4, 5]